 In 2019, the Rural Youth Ambassador program was identified as best practice within the Review of Education in Regional, Rural and Remote Education in Australia and as a result, the Commonwealth Government has supported the expansion of the program into other states and territories across Australia.

 The program assists rural and remote young people by:

-- Increasing public and political awareness of the unique challenges and opportunities impacting on the learning opportunities and outcomes of young people
+- Increasing public and political awareness of the unique challenges and opportunities impacting the learning opportunities and outcomes of young people.

 - Promoting greater participation of young people in local rural community organisations.